 The idea: Think of it as the Wisconsin version of poutine — fries (more precisely, potato wedges) and cheese curds, only the curds are fried, cheese sauce replaces the gravy and bacon bits and chives are added for good measure.

 The taste: Poutine isn’t really the apt comparison here.
 It’s really more cheese fries on steroids.
 The fried cheese curds, in my opinion, are what elevate this dish.
 I’m sure fried cheese curds can elevate a lot of things but this seems like the most appropriate place for it.
-At any rate, it’s definitely a snapshot of Wisconsin cuisine worth trying.
+This is definitely a snapshot of Wisconsin cuisine worth trying.

 Team/Ballpark: Pittsburgh Pirates, PNC Park